HandrewOltenish/Godot_Projects/Readme.md

 32. Lesson 24: Creating dictionaries.
 These look like database elements.
 They are cool because you can use them to add, remove, and increase the value of items in a player's inventory, for example.
 Each dictionary has a key, and a value attached to the key.
 The key must be unique, as the dictionary hashes the values to the keys into an array index.
 Therefore, if you have the same value twice, there will be an error.
 The error will say you have a duplicate value.
 Under the hood, the computer has an error because it assigns 2 values to the same array index.
 33. Lesson 25: Looping over dictionaries.
 This is a really cool thing as it allows you to create grid-based inventories using 2D Vector coordinates
 34. Lesson 26: Value types.
 This is an essential thing to master.
 Even with my previous C practice it was weird wrapping my head around it.
 Also GDScript is a simple programming language, and it hides the types from view for the sake of simplicity.
 This does not help if you are a beginner, or if you are really tired.
+35. Read Godot documentation about autoloaders.
+The difference between them and singleton is the autoloaders are executed on a Node level.
+Compared to singletons, autoloaders are easier to debug.
+How?
+Singletons act globally, and that means every script can access a singleton function.
+This means that debugging spans on the ENTIRE PROJECT.
+Autoloader functions act on a Node level, which means every bug with the autoloader can be investigated within that Node.